bigideainc/yogptv2/README.md

-# A9Labs Commune Subnet Setup Guide
+# Commune Subnet Setup Guide

 ## Overview

-The A9Labs Commune Subnet is a decentralized platform for fine-tuning Large Language Models (LLMs).
+The YoGPT (Your Own GPT) Subnet is a decentralized platform for fine-tuning Large Language Models (LLMs).
 Here's how it works:

 - **Miners**: Train models on custom datasets
 - **Validators**: Evaluate model submissions